 Deadline to add/drop/swap/change units for courses is the Wednesday of 4th week of a given Fall or Spring semester.
 Deadline dates for the current semester can be found on our homepage.

 Deadline to drop Early Drop Deadline (EDD) courses are the end of 2nd week of a given Fall or Spring semester.
-This is the deadline to also drop classes without a fee.

 If you have missed the deadline to make changes to your class schedule, you can further explore your options by taking a look at the Late Change of Class Schedule webpage.

 Students may be charged fees for adding or dropping courses after certain dates in the semester.
 See the Office of the Registrar's Enrollment page to learn about fees for adds and drops.